 About Windows data and Splunk Enterprise

-- Windows Event Logs: Splunk can monitor logs generated by the Windows Event Log service on any event log channel that is available on the machine.
-You can collect logs on the local machine, or you can gather log data remotely using either a universal forwarder or Windows Management Instrumentation (WMI).
+- Windows Event Logs.
+Monitor events generated by the Windows Event Log service on any available event log channel on the machine.
+You can collect events on the local machine or remotely by using either a universal forwarder or Windows Management Instrumentation (WMI).

-- Performance monitoring: You can collect performance data on Windows machines with Splunk and then alert or report on that data.
-Any performance counter that is available in Performance Monitor is also available to Splunk.
+- Performance monitoring.
+Collect performance data on Windows machines with Splunk Enterprise and then alert or report on that data.
+Any performance counter that is available in Performance Monitor is also available to Splunk Enterprise.
 You can monitor performance locally or remotely through a universal forwarder or WMI.

-- Remote monitoring over WMI: Splunk can use WMI to access event log and performance data on remote machines.
+- Remote monitoring over WMI.
+Splunk Enterprise can use WMI to access event log and performance data on remote machines.

-- Registry monitoring: You can monitor changes to the local Windows Registry using Splunk's built-in Registry monitoring capabilities.
+- Registry monitoring.
+You can monitor changes to the local Windows Registry using the Registry monitoring capability.
 You can use a universal forwarder to gather Registry data from remote machines.

-- Active Directory monitoring: Splunk can audit any changes to the Active Directory - including changes to user, group, machine, and group policy objects.
+- Active Directory monitoring.
+Splunk Enterprise can audit any changes to the Active Directory including changes to user, group, machine, and group policy objects.
 You can forward Active Directory data to another Splunk Enterprise server.

-The Splunk App for Windows provides pre-built data inputs, searches, reports, alerts, and dashboards for Windows server and desktop management.
+The Splunk App for Windows Infrastructure provides data inputs, searches, reports, alerts, and dashboards for Windows server and desktop management.
 You can monitor, manage, and troubleshoot Windows operating systems from one place.
-The app includes scripted inputs for CPU, disk I/O, memory, event logs, configurations, and user data, plus a web-based setup UI for indexing Windows event logs.
-This free app makes getting started with Splunk Enterprise on Windows easier.
+The app includes inputs for CPU, disk I/O, memory, event logs, configurations, and user data, plus a web-based setup UI for indexing Windows event logs.

 Initial considerations for deploying Splunk Enterprise on Windows

-When installing and deploying Splunk Enterprise on Windows, consider the following:
+When you install and deploy Splunk Enterprise on Windows, consider the following:

 - Authentication.
-To perform any operations on remote Windows machines in your network, Splunk Enterprise needs the appropriate access to your Active Directory domain or forest.
-This means that Splunk Enterprise must run as a user with those credentials.
-It is best practice to have these credentials available before proceeding with any kind of deployment.
-Review "Considerations for deciding how to monitor remote Windows data" for additional information about how best to accomplish this task.
+To perform any operations on remote Windows machines in your network, Splunk Enterprise must run as a user with credentials to access those machines.
+Make these credentials available before deploying.
+See "Considerations for deciding how to monitor remote Windows data."

 - Disk bandwidth.
 Splunk Enterprise indexers require lots of disk I/O bandwidth, particularly when indexing large amounts of data.
-You must pay particular attention to systems that have any program that intermediates between Splunk Enterprise and the operating system installed.
-This includes anti-virus software.
-Make sure that you configure any installed anti-virus software to avoid monitoring Splunk Enterprise directories or processes, as such scans will significantly reduce performance.
+Make sure that you configure any installed antivirus software to avoid monitoring Splunk Enterprise directories or processes, because such scans significantly reduce performance.

-The most efficient way to gather data from any Windows server is to install universal forwarders on the machines from which you want to gather data.
-Universal forwarders have a small footprint and use very limited resources.
-In some cases, such as Registry monitoring, you must use a forwarder, as you cannot poll Registry changes remotely.
+The most efficient way to gather data from any Windows server is to install universal forwarders on the hosts that you want to gather data.
+Universal forwarders use limited resources.
+In some cases, such as Registry monitoring, you must use a forwarder, because you cannot collect Registry data remotely.